 In relation to the execution and operation: For mechanisms A and B, most phases of the process of disbursement will include mechanisms supporting fiduciary and auditing requirements: solicitation (openness), application evaluation (fairness, completeness, and quality), decision/approval (defined delegation of authority), disbursement (documentation, identification), publication (review/approval/accuracy), monitoring (effectiveness evaluation, documentation, reporting).
 For mechanism B, these safeguards must be in place at ICANN and the chosen charitable organization.

-If an ICANN Proceeds Allocation Department is created as part of ICANN Org under mechanism A or B, measures will be needed to ensure separation between the department handling funds and the rest of the organization.
-This separation will be particularly important under mechanism A, where ICANN is handling all aspects of the granting cycle.
+If an ICANN Proceeds Allocation Department is created as part of ICANN Org under mechanism A or B, measures will be needed to ensure division and recognition of responsibilities between the department handling funds and the rest of the organization.
+This division and recognition of responsibilities will be particularly important under mechanism A, where ICANN is handling all aspects of the granting cycle.

 In order to answer this question from the perspective of mechanism C, additional information would need to be gathered and more detailed requirements would need to be established.